sumanpokhrel-11/100daysPython/README.md

 [day-1:  Working with variables in Python to manage data.
 ](url)
 On this day,I learned about variables in Python and how to manage different data using those variables.
-And at the end of the day, I created a
-> Band Name Generator
+> Day 1 Project: Band Name Generator

 [day-2:  Understanding Datatypes and how to manipulates Strings.
 ](url)
+Python Primitive Data Types
+Type Error, Type Checking and Type Conversion
+Data Types
+Mathematical Operations in Python
+BMI Calculator
+Number Manipulation and F Strings in Python
+> Day 2 Project: Tip Calculator